 Based on my experience, most people tend to post three types of photos on social media: people, food, and nature, especially flowers and sunsets.

 The first one is not surprising.
-People are obsessed with people, including and sometimes especially themselves.
+People are obsessed with people, especially themselves.
 But also other people.
 Relational beings and all that.

 The second one is a subject you should ask my husband about.
 He has a lot of fun talking about food and the power it holds over us and in us.
 It’s quite fascinating.